 Her television career started in 1998 with Soul City, Isidingo, Yizo Yizo II, Justice For All II & III, Zero Tolerance, Soul Buddyz and Behind The Badge.

-Films include Dr Lucille, Hijack Stories, and Yesterday.
-She recently played the lead in My Other Mother.
+Films include Dr Lucille, Hijack Stories, Country of My Skull and Yesterday.
+She played the lead in My Other Mother.